 Risks and Assumptions

 Usefulness vs. maintenance costs.
 It can be argued that such an implementation is useless to have in the product, because no one needs it.
 The experience, however, tells that many players in the Java ecosystem already did this exercise with expunging GC from their custom-built JVMs.
 That means, having a standard no-op GC option would help that part of the ecosystem.
 Coupled with low maintenance costs if implementation proves trivial, this risk is minimal.
+We also think this risk is minimal if feature remains available in non-product builds only, under "develop" flag.
+Users and downstream distributions may change it to "product" or "experimental" to expose Epsilon to their applications.

 Implementation complexity.
 It might be the case that implementation would need more changes in the shared code than anticipated, for example in compilers and platform-specific backends.
 Our prototyping code seems to indicate these changes are isolated enough to be benign.
-If that proves to be a risk, it should be mitigated by JDK-8163329 ("GC interface").
+If that proves to be a risk, it should be mitigated by JEP-304 ("GC interface").